Eedi/diagnostic-questions-and-student-confidence/README.md

-# Diagnostic Questions and Assessing Student Confidence
+# Diagnostic Questions and Student Confidence

 Code to reproduce the statistics and graphics in the paper "School students' confidence when answering diagnostic questions online".